tuallen/diff-gaussian-rasterization-extensions/README.md

-# Differential Gaussian Rasterization Extensions
+# Differential Gaussian Rasterization

-This is a forked repository of the rasterization pipeline from the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-The same repo can be seen at [depth-diff-gaussian-rasterization](https://github.com/ingra14m/depth-diff-gaussian-rasterization).
-To facilitate everyone's search, I have separated this repo from the forked branch.
-I have made some extensions to it:
+Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+If you can make use of it in your own research, please be so kind to cite us.

-- main branch incorporates only the forward pass of depth, which is used for depth visualization.
-- 4th-degree: add the 4th degree of SH
-- depth: add both the forward and backward pass of depth, which is used for some tasks with depth supervision.
-- latest: is the dev branch that contains acc and depth visualization, together with depth backward pass.
-- depth-mean3D: add additional backward pass to the mean3D based on the `depth` branch

-## News

-- 23/11/9.
-Thanks to [slothfulxtx](https://github.com/slothfulxtx) for adding depth backward pass to mean3D.
-I have put this optimization on the `depth-mean3D` branch.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">